rahul-il/academic-site/content/home/custom_publications.md

 #### Unique Rectification in d-Complete Posets: Towards the K-Theory of Kac-Moody Flag Varieties
 with Oliver Pechenik and Michael Zlatin <br/>
-in the Electronic Journal of Combinatorics <br/>
+in the Electronic Journal of Combinatorics and in FPSAC '19 <br/>
-also in FPSAC '19
 <a class="btn btn-outline-primary my-1 mr-1" href=".">PDF</a>